My intuitions around therapy, emotional support, and chatbots.

 - Identy Theft, Credit Reports, and You a primer on dealing with beuracracy

-- Jacob Jalkovich is honest and funny, numbering
+- Jacob Jalkovich is honest and funny, putting numbers to things you wouldn’t think work with numbers

 - Matt Levine writes Money Stuff the highest signal:noise ratio of any daily newsletter I’ve ever read, ever.